batra98/obsidian-vault/Masters/colleges/University of Pennsylvania.md

 	- Institute Code: 2888
 	- Department Code: NA
 	- Minimum Score Required:
-	    - Submitting your GRE scores is optional during the 2023-2024 application cycle.
-If you are/were able to take the GRE exam and have valid scores to report, we encourage you to upload them to your application.
-If you are not able to take the GRE exam, we will evaluate your application holistically.
-Your candidacy will not be negatively impacted if you do not report GRE scores.
+	    - The GRE is optional during the 2024-2025 application cycle, and it won’t hurt your application if you choose not to take it.
+But if you have taken the exam and received valid scores, we encourage you to submit them.
+Here’s what you need to know if you decide to submit your scores:

+		- The institution code to use for the GRE exam is 2888.
+		- Test results must be valid at the time you submit your application.
+		- You must take the exam by the application deadline.